sayedsoliman0047/PLC-MultiMode-Pusher-System/README.md

 - **Mode 3 (State 2): Small Items Sorting**
   - The pusher is triggered **only for small boxes**
   - Large boxes are allowed to pass
-  - Provides selective sorting based on product type
+  - Provides selective sorting based on product type.
 ---

 ## 📸 Project Preview